mkshiblu/ExceptionPatternDetector/README.md

 - This could lead to many deep level checking.
 For this tool, we can put a thehsold of 4-5 levels,
 - For now we should only checked

+- UnChecked exception like NullPointerException might not have that throws declaration in the method signature

 ##### Test data
 - Need to apply our tool on a Large (But not gigantice) project to show the results